From Northern New Jersey into New York City: Your Ultimate Guide

 With boats leaving from many ports in Hudson County NJ, there are many options for getting to where you are going.
 These NJ ports include Hoboken, Paulus Hook, Liberty Harbor, and Port Liberte.

 The BillyBey Ferry makes stops at three different ports in NYC: Pier 79 (West 39th Street), World Financial Center, and Pier 11.
 Head over to Pier 79 if you’re looking to explore Midtown Manhattan.
-The port at World Financial Center is in a great spot, as it is located right next to the World Trade Center and 9/11 Memorial in Lower Manhattan.
+The port at World Financial Center is in a great spot, as it is located right next to the World Trade Center and the 9/11 Memorial in Lower Manhattan.
 Pier 11 is right near Two Bridges, which provides an absolutely amazing view of the Manhattan Bridge and the Brooklyn Bridge (it’s even better at night!).

 See more information about BillyBey and NY Waterway.